fohz67/Fohz67/README.md

 ## About me

-I'm Fohz, a developer with a passion for coding and design.
-I began at age 11 with mobile development and expanded to web and extensions.
-Proficient in C and Assembly, I'm honing my skills at Epitech in a 5-year program.
-My portfolio includes developing the social network Pheed and various Play Store apps, highlighting my dedication to merging functionality with aesthetic appeal.
+hey, i'm fohz, started coding at 11, now doing web and extensions. skilled in c and assembly. studying at epitech, got a few apps on the play store and built pheed. just like making things work and look good.

 ## Techs ⚙️